 Civil EngineeringOffered by: Physics and Engineering

-The Bachelor of Science in Civil Engineering at SRU provides students with sound fundamental knowledge in structural engineering, environmental engineering, transportation engineering, geotechnical engineering, and water resources engineering.
-It also provides students with high-quality training in required professional skills through project-based learning, hands-on learning, experiments, design projects, and internships.
-The balanced approach between theory and hands-on practice will best prepare students to succeed as practical engineers.
-The program meets ABET accreditation criteria.
+Slippery Rock University's Bachelor of Science (B.S.) in Civil Engineering program provides students with sound fundamental knowledge in structural, environmental, transportation, geotechnical, and water resources engineering.
+It also equips students with high-quality training in required professional skills through project-based learning, hands-on learning, experiments, design projects, and internships.
+The balanced approach between theory and hands-on practice best prepares students to succeed as practical engineers.

-If you want to change the world, please come and join us, because civil engineers are doing just that every day!
-Civil Engineering is a profession which deals with the design, construction, and maintenance of our nation's infrastructures including roads, bridges, buildings, airports, dams, tunnels, water and waste treatment plants.
-Civil engineering has the largest number of jobs in all engineering occupations.
-In addition, US Bureau of Labor Statistics projects that the jobs for civil engineers will increase by 11% in the next 10 years, indicating strong existing and continued demands for civil engineering students.
-The 2017 median salary for civil engineers is $84,770.
+If you want to change the world, consider this major, because civil engineers are doing just that every day!
+Civil Engineering is a profession which deals with the design, construction, and maintenance of our nation's infrastructure, including roads, bridges, buildings, airports, dams, tunnels, water, and waste treatment plants.
+Civil Engineering is perfect for students who are looking for a rewarding career that impacts people's everyday lives.

 What Will You Learn?

-Civil Engineering program at SRU has three focused areas of civil engineering, specifically structural engineering, environmental engineering, and transportation engineering.
+Civil Engineering classes at SRU are focused on three areas of the field-structural, environmental, and transportation engineering.
 To be successful, students are trained in engineering design, problem-solving, decision-making, leadership, and communication skills (both verbal and written).
-A capstone design course in the senior year will integrate all aspects of learning in team-based design projects assisted by professional engineers in the field.
+A capstone design course in the senior year integrates all aspects of learning through team-based design projects assisted by professional engineers in the field.

 Careers In Civil Engineering